sagemath/sagewiki_to_gh-2022-10-10/days30_statusreports.md

 Here is a list trac tickets that were created or worked on during Sage Days 30.

     * #9123  implement Schur algebras and use them to determine irreducible characters for GL_n
+    * #9128 [needs_review] Sphinx should be aware of all.py to find its links
     * #10065 [needs_review] removed bug and new methods in Poset
     * #10167 [closed enhancement: duplicate] three new methods in Poset
+    * #10194 Set factories
     * #10333 [needs_review] Add an optional interface for lrcalc
     * #10334 [positive_review] miscellaneous cleanup in perm_gps preparing for domains
+    * #11251 [needs_review] Add todo extension to Sphinx
     * #11263 [positive_review] Markup ".. link" is wrong in the developer guide.
 Add ".. linkall" to systematically link.
-    * #9128 [needs_review] Sphinx should be aware of all.py to find its links
-    * #11251 [needs_review] Add todo extension to Sphinx
     * #11281 ".. math::" environment ignored in the live documentation
     * #11282 [positive_review] Add a link from the main live documentation help page to the thematic tutorials document
     * #11284 Document all options of Poset.show and Poset.plot